egoexpress/dotfiles/README.md

 I changed some minor facts and took the bits from the original project that I liked.
 I then added oh-my-zsh on top of it (because that's the zsh environment I'm used too), so we now have some kind of Frankenstein zsh monster. :)
+A method to better handle private data (within a separate `~/.private` repository) was added as well.

 ## Topics